commercionetwork/commercionetwork/docs/x/commerciokyc/README.md

-# Memberships
+# CommercioKYC

-Inside Commercio.network we designed a system to make sure to have a network of trusted participants.
+Inside Commercio.network we designed a system to make sure to have a network of trusted participants (Know your customer).

-To do so we've implemented a *membership* system which allows you to buy a membership to display to everyone that you've been invited by an already verified members to join the network.
+To do so we've implemented a *commerciokyc* system which allows you to buy a membership by a TSP (Trust Service Provider) to display to everyone that you've been invited by an already verified members to join the network.

 ## Buying a membership
-Memberships can be bought **exclusively on chain**.
+Memberships can be bought **exclusively on chain** and **exclusively through a TSP**.
-To do so you are required to possess and spend an amount of Commercio Cash Credits (*CCC*) greater or equal to the price of the membership you wish to buy.
+To do so you are required to possess and spend an amount of Commercio Cash Credits (*CCC*) greater or equal to the price of the membership you wish and request to a TSP to buy it.

 ### Requirements
 In order to buy a membership, the following requirements must be met:

-1. You must have been invited by a user already having a Bronze membership or superior.
+1. You must have been invited by a user already having a Green membership or superior.
    Please refer to the [invitation procedure page](#invitation-process) to know more about invitations.
 2. You must possess a sufficient amount of CCCs to buy a membership.